carmenbianca/report-liferay/plan.md

-This question is slightly out-of-scope for main question, but completely in-scope for the requirements analysis and project goals, which is why it is left in.
+This question is slightly out-of-scope for main question, but completely in-scope for the requirements analysis and project goals, which is why it is here.
 One of the goals of the project is to improve the licensing.
 The answer to question @measure allows us to test the quality of the delivered work.

 ## Definitions